aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 4. Amazon Managed Grafana workspace

 To run this example you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create an environment variable `export TF_VAR_managed_grafana_workspace_id=g-xxx`.

-To create a new one, visit our Amazon Managed Grafana [documentation](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).
+To create a new one, visit [this example](../managed-grafana-workspace).
-Make sure to provide the workspace with Amazon Managed Service for Prometheus read permissions.

 > In the URL `https://g-xyz.grafana-workspace.eu-central-1.amazonaws.com`, the workspace ID would be `g-xyz`